From chicken parmesan to Neapolitan pizza, bring a taste of Italy to your kitchen with these classic Italian recipes.

-With a classic Italian recipe like chicken parmesan, your whole family is sure to fall in love.
+Chicken parmesan is a classic Italian recipe your whole family will fall in love with.

-The breading station will have three trays — one with flour, another with eggs and cream, and the third for breadcrumbs.
+Set up your breading station with flour, eggs and cream, and breadcrumbs.

 Everyone needs to have a go-to recipe for Italian meatballs.
-These meatballs are juicy and flavorful.
-They’re the perfect addition to so many meals!
+Juicy and flavorful, these meatballs are the perfect addition to so many meals!

 Gooey cheese, sun-dried tomatoes, and a slightly sweet balsamic reduction give so much flavor to this Caprese chicken.

-Pile it high with the flavorful sun-dried tomatoes and cheese slices.
+Pile it high with sun-dried tomatoes and cheese slices.
 Bake for about 10 minutes.

-Risotto is known as a difficult dish to make.
-Take on this mouth-watering rosemary mushroom risotto and discover how simple it can be.
+Think risotto is hard to make?
+Think again!
+Try this scrumptious rosemary mushroom risotto and see just how simple it can be.

-The key to making risotto is to only add warm broth so the rice cooks evenly.
-Believe me, you don’t want to rush this meal!
+The trick is to add warm broth slowly, so the rice cooks perfectly.
+Don’t rush this meal!

-Tuscan seafood stew is also known as cacciucco.
-There are typically five different types of seafood in it, one for each ‘c’ in its name.
+Tuscan seafood stew, also called cacciucco, includes five types of seafood, one for each ‘c’ in its name.

-Your stew is poured on top of homemade croutons to sop up that flavorful broth.
+Serve the succulent stew on top of homemade croutons to soak up the flavorful broth.

 Homemade dough is instrumental in getting that authentic crust.
 Don’t be intimidated, because it’s super easy.

-After baking, finish them off with basil and a drizzle of olive oil.
-Play around with toppings to find your favorite combination.
+Finish it off with basil and olive oil after baking.
+Experiment with toppings to find your perfect match.